joostvanveen/litespeedcache/README.md

 ```

 ### Excluding query string from cache
-A query string consists of the paramters added to a URL after the question mark.
+A query string consists of the parameters added to a URL after the question mark.
 In `https://example.com/foo?bar=baz`, the query string is `bar=baz`

-A query string will not be cached if it matches any of the URIs set as excluded.
+A URL with a query string will not be cached if the query string matches any of the URIs set as excluded.
 The excluded query strings can contain wildcards.

 In the following example, the URL `https://example.com/search?query=foo&page=1&direction=desc` would not be cached.